 From 2019-2021, Joshua created a position as the Strategic Designer for Interactive Media and Games for the Bureau of Educational and Cultural Affairs (ECA), where he led a new portfolio to integrate video games with existing State Department policy needs, key audiences, and programs.
 Before that he was the Cultural Affairs Officer in ECA’s Sports Diplomacy division as the liaison with other U.S. government agencies, professional leagues, sports agents, and the U.S. Olympic & Paralympic Committee.
 He has also worked in Public Affairs and Consular Sections in Malaysia, Vietnam, and Sri Lanka/Maldives, where his responsibilities included refugee assistance, educational outreach, and interagency collaboration with the Department of Defense.

 Joshua studied at East Los Angeles Community College and holds a bachelor’s degree in journalism from Northwestern University (BS in Journalism and English Literature) and a master’s degree in Foreign Policy from Georgetown University.
 He speaks fluent Mandarin, working level Indonesian, and basic Vietnamese and Tamil.
-Despite living outside of California for over 20 years, he still registers as a voter in Los Angeles County and keeps his 626 area code phone number from the San Gabriel Valley, where he currently resides with his wife and two children.
+He currently resides with his wife and two children in the San Gabriel Valley.